-Name of Beneficial Owner Number of Class A Shares Beneficially Owned (1) Percent of Class A Common Stock Outstanding (2) Number of Class B Shares Beneficially Owned (1) Percent of Class B Common Stock Outstanding (2) Percent of Total Voting Power (2) (3)
+Number of Class A Shares Beneficially Percent of Class A Common Stock Number of Class B Shares Beneficially Percent of Class B Common Stock Percent of Total Voting Power(2)

+Name of Beneficial Owner Owned(1) Outstanding(2) Owned(1) Outstanding(2) (3)

-James Chae 617,100 46.32% 100,000 100.00% 69.34%
+James Chae 617,100 40.69% 100,000 100.00% 60.74%

-Soojae Ryan Cho 1,400 - -
+Soojae Ryan Cho 6,400 - -

+Jay Kim

-Jay Kim 10,000 - -
+10,000 - -

 Harinne Kim 2,500 - -

-Yusil Yeo 1,000 - -

-All NEOs and Directors as a Group (5 persons) 632,000 47.44% 100,000 100.00% 69.98 %
+Yusil Yeo 1,000 - - All NEOs and Directors as a Group (5 persons) 637,000 41.82% 100,000 100.00% 61.49%

-Beneficial ownership of less than 1.0% is omitted.
-Amicably resigned on February 13, 2025.

-- shared by the owner and the owner's spouse or children.
-(2) Shares of our Common Stock issuable upon the conversion of our Class B common stock are deemed outstanding for purposes of computing the percentage shown above.
+- Beneficial ownership of less than 1.0% is omitted. - Amicably resigned from being a director on February 13, 2025. - (1) A person is considered to beneficially own any shares: (i) over which such person, directly or indirectly, exercises sole or shared voting or investment power, or (ii) of which such person has the right to acquire beneficial ownership at any time within 60 days (such as through exercise of stock options or warrants).
+Unless otherwise indicated, voting and investment power relating to the shares shown in the table for our directors and executive officers is exercised solely by the beneficial owner or shared by the owner and the owner's spouse or children. - (2) Shares of our Common Stock issuable upon the conversion of our Class B common stock are deemed outstanding for purposes of computing the percentage shown above.
 In addition, for purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares of Common Stock that such person has the right to acquire within 60 days after the date of this prospectus.
-For purposes of computing the percentage of outstanding shares of our Common Stock held by each person or group of persons named above, any shares that such person or persons has the right to acquire within 60 days after the date of the purpose of computing the percentage ownership of any other person.
-The inclusion herein of any shares listed as beneficially owned does not constitute an admission of beneficial ownership. - (3) Our Class B Common Stock has 10 votes per share, while our Class A Common Stock has one vote per share.
+For purposes of computing the percentage of outstanding shares of our Common Stock held by each person or group of persons named above, any shares that such person or persons has the right to acquire within 60 days after the date of this prospectus is deemed to be outstanding but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
+The inclusion herein of any shares listed as beneficially owned does not constitute an admission of beneficial ownership.